Studio-Projektowe/Face-recognition-with-occlusion/infrastructure/README.md

 terraform apply (-auto-approve)
 ```

-# How to create environment in GCP?
+# How to create an environment in GCP?

 #### 1. Install `gcloud` with [tutorial](https://docs.cloud.google.com/sdk/docs/install)